Fungus-Community-Edition/Fungus-wiki/fungus_docs/variables.md

 <!-- **************************************************** -->
 # What is a Fungus Variable Data?

 Commands within blocks may use either a Variable reference directly or a Variable Data.
-Variable Data is a mechanism for %Fungus to use either a Fungus Variable or a manually entered value of the same type.
+Variable Data is a mechanism for Fungus to use either a Fungus Variable or a manually entered value of the same type.
 This allows for more generic commands.
 ![variable data]

-[variable window]: ./variables/variable_window.png "Variable section of the flowchart window"
+[variable window]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_window.png "Variable section of the flowchart window"
-[variable inspector]: ./variables/variable_inspector.png "Variable section of the flowchart inspector"
+[variable inspector]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_inspector.png "Variable section of the flowchart inspector"
-[variable add button]: ./variables/variable_add_button.png "Plus button shows selection of variable types to add."
+[variable add button]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_add_button.png "Plus button shows selection of variable types to add."
-[variable highlight]: ./variables/variable_highlight.png "The variable(s) being referenced by the current command are highlighted in the list."
+[variable highlight]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_highlight.png "The variable(s) being referenced by the current command are highlighted in the list."
-[variable data type]: ./variables/variable_data_type.png "Fungus supports a number of types of variables"
+[variable data type]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_data_type.png "Fungus supports a number of types of variables"
-[variable scope]: ./variables/variable_scope.png "Scope determines where and how the variable is accessable."
+[variable scope]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_scope.png "Scope determines where and how the variable is accessable."
-[variable data]: ./variables/variable_data.png "Data with a manual value entered.
+[variable data]: https://github.com/snozbot/fungus/raw/master/Docs/resources/variables/variable_data.png "Data with a manual value entered.
 The drop down shows the compatible variable types on this flowchart that could be used instead of the manually entered value."

 <!--